 In order to be eligible for this program a worker must:

-This program applies to all Yukon workers providing essential and critical services identified in Annex 2 of the Yukon government’s Guidelines for the delivery of critical and essential services (as of April 2, 2020) and any subsequent additions.
+This program applies to all Yukon workers providing essential and critical services listed in Annexes 1 and 2 of the Yukon government’s Guidelines for the delivery of critical and essential services (as of July 13, 2020) and any subsequent additions.

 How much can workers receive?